IChemE team help identify process to safely reuse PPE

 The Institution of Chemical Engineers (IChemE), the leading professional body for chemical, biochemical and process engineers, was recently approached by NHS England and NHS Improvement to provide a proposal to review how personal protective equipment (PPE) might be decontaminated and safely reused, thereby helping to alleviate any potential PPE shortages and reduce the burden of disposal.
 As a result, IChemE members, working on a voluntary basis, have initiated three parallel projects, initially focusing on demonstrating the technical feasibility of decontaminating PPE.

-Volunteers from the Institution's COVID-19 Response Team, working with the International Society for Pharmaceutical Engineers (ISPE), have already identified several different solutions to decontaminate PPE including the use of vaporised hydrogen peroxide.
+Volunteers from the Institution's COVID-19 Response Team, working with the International Society for Pharmaceutical Engineers UK Affiliate (ISPE UK), have already identified several different solutions to decontaminate PPE including the use of vaporised hydrogen peroxide.
 This methodology has been approved in other countries for decontamination purposes, plus it is already a recognised process for decontaminating equipment in hospitals and within the pharmaceutical industry.

 Dr Nicholas Geary from the IChemE COVID-19 Response Team said: